SnigdhadebRoyChowdhury/learningDBT/README.md

 Please note that this course uses Snowflake as the data platform for the dbt transformations whereas I have used PostgreSQL for my learning.

-But if you want to use Snowflake or data platform, please use [this link](https://docs.getdbt.com/docs/trusted-adapters) to check if they are supported or not.
+But if you want to use any other data platform, please use [this link](https://docs.getdbt.com/docs/trusted-adapters) to check if they are supported or not.

 #### Setting up the environment